dotalign/dotalign.github.io/index.md

 What that practically means is the following:

 1. There is no “DotAlign Id” for a person or company.
 Instead there is a basket of “real-world” identifiers (email address and name in case of a person, and name and domain in case of a company).
 1. People and companies are merged automatically when the data justifies it.
 Also, sometimes DotAlign will get it wrong, and hence the app provides a workflow for users to be able to manually “split” or “merge” people and companies.
-That will somehow have to be considered while consuming exported data.
+This aspect must be considered while consuming exported data.
 As an example, an export done last week may have “Sage Syed” and “S. Ahmed Syed” shown as two separate people.
 A subsequent one may have them merged together because a common email address was found when a new user’s data set came on-line.

 ### Reconciliation
 While integrating with DotAlign data it is important to be able to handle the dynamic nature of People and Company identities.
 Essentially, in a subsequent export, the following can be true: